dbmcclain/Lisp-Actors/Actors/background.md

 I come from Ground-based Observational Astronomy, many decades ago.
 My first "real" language was Forth.
-We used Forth to control the world's first completely computer-controlled telescope, atop Mt.
+We used Forth to control the world's first completely computer-controlled telescope, the 100in WIRO Infrared Telescope, atop Mt.
 Jelm, located about 25 miles SouthWest of Laramie, Wyoming, USA.

 From there I migrated to the then-largest telescope in the world on